TechPreacher/teams_notifier/README.md

 ## How It Works

-The app monitors macOS Distributed Notification Center for Teams notifications.
-When Teams sends a notification to macOS, this app intercepts it and:
+The app monitors macOS system logs for Teams notification events using `log stream`.
+When the NotificationCenter process receives a notification from Teams, this app detects it and:

 1. Determines if it's a chat message or mention
 2. Updates the visual alert light
 3. Plays the appropriate sound
 4. Updates the notification count

+This approach works reliably with the new Microsoft Teams app (`com.microsoft.teams2`) which uses the User Notifications framework.

 ## Configuration